stellar/go/services/horizon/docker/README.md

 `./start.sh standalone` will run the containers on a private standalone Stellar network.

-## Set up a .env file

-Mac OS X and Windows users should create an [`.env`](https://docs.docker.com/compose/environment-variables/#the-env_file-configuration-option) file which consists of:

-`NETWORK_MODE=bridge`

-Linux users should also create an `.env` file.
-However, the contents of the file should look like:

-`NETWORK_MODE=host`

-Additionally, you will need to add `127.0.0.1 host.docker.internal` to the `/etc/hosts` file on your linux machine.

-If https://github.com/docker/for-linux/issues/264 is ever fixed then it won't be necessary to alias `host.docker.internal` to localhost and there won't be any differences between the Linux and Mac OS X / Windows configurations.

 ## Run docker-compose

 Run the following command to start all the Stellar docker containers: